 Developing grounding techniques.

 Another great way to keep from relapsing is to develop habits that contribute positively to your life.
-This could be taking up sports, listening or playing music, keeping a journal, or any other hobby that keeps you busy, creative, and productive.
+This could be taking up sports, listening to or playing music, keeping a journal, or any other hobby that keeps you busy, creative, and productive.

 You also need to learn some grounding techniques to keep stress and anxiety at bay.
 Meditation, yoga, breathing exercises, and mindfulness activities are excellent ways to keep focused on the moment, turning your mind away from negative self-talk and other unhealthy thoughts or feelings.